Roon does not ship with patented codecs such as MP3 and AAC on any platform.

 - Download ffmpeg - Roon will need access to the required codecs via the `/Data/Codecs/` directory.
 You will need to download these codecs on another computer before placing them on ROCK.

 - For example, grab https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-amd64-static.tar.xz and uncompress it.
 Remember, no additional files from that package are required, only ffmpeg.
 You will need to uncompress the file twice.

 - If you are using Windows and do not have the ability to uncompress .tar files, we recommend downloading the open-source program 7-Zip

 - Connect To Roon OS - Roon OS exposes a shared network folder called `Data`.
 You can access this SMB share by following the instructions here here

 - Copy Codecs to Roon OS - Place the ffmpeg file in the `Codecs` folder, which you can find in Roon OS's `Data` directory

-- Restart Your Core - Restart Roon Server using the Roon OS web interface
+- Restart Your Server - Restart Roon Server using the Roon OS web interface